 Jim Hellwig’s career reached its apex on April 1, 1990 when had his iconic match with Terry Bollea’s “Hulk Hogan” character in the Toronto SkyDome.
 This shining moment was the culmination of his incredible rise to the top of the sports entertainment world.
 The choice to have Hellwig’s Ultimate Warrior defeat Bollea’s Hulk Hogan was part of a larger plan for WWF moving into the future.
-Bollea spent the better part of the previous six years as WWF’s premiere draw and was looking to enter into a semi-retirement from wrestling that would allow him to pursue other ventures.
-Meanwhile, Hellwig’s star was burning and his character was the only true rival Bollea had in merchandise sales and popularity.
+Bollea had spent the better part of the previous six years as WWF’s premiere draw, and was looking to enter into a semi-retirement from wrestling that would allow him to pursue other ventures.
+Meanwhile, Hellwig’s star was burning bright and his character was the only true rival Bollea had in merchandise sales and popularity.
 Being nearly six years younger, and with a lot less miles on his body, McMahon believed the Ultimate Warrior could be the WWF’s future.
-However, Jim Hellwig’s personal life was about to collide with his career in a profound way, and his life would be forever changed in 1991.
+However, Jim Hellwig’s personal life was about to collide with his career in a profound way, that would forever change his professional trajectory in 1991.

 The Ultimate Warrior’s success meant fewer days at home, and Jim’s constant absence was a bone of contention for Shari.
 In conversations with Connors, she blamed wrestling and expressed her frustration with Ed that he had helped Jim get into the industry.
 Connors spoke with Jim and suggested he take Shari on the road with him to ease the tension.
 However, Jim refused to do so because he feared if his wife saw the drug use and adultery happening with other talent on the road, she would tell their wives and cause him trouble he did not want to deal with.
 Hellwig had a reputation for ostracizing himself from the other wrestlers, but there were barriers he was unwilling to cross when it came to the rules of what happens on the road.

-January of 1991 began a year that would forever change Jim Hellwig’s life, both privately and professionally.
-Two major events occurred in January: divorce papers were filed and Hellwig lost his status as WWF champion.
+January of 1991 launched a year that would forever change Jim Hellwig’s life, both privately and professionally.
+Two major events occurred that month: divorce papers were filed and Hellwig lost his status as WWF champion.
 At the January 19th Royal Rumble event, the Ultimate Warrior would lose his title to Robert Remus’s Sgt.
 Slaughter character.
 That same event saw Hulk Hogan win the Royal Rumble, which was a prelude to making Hogan champion again.
-As will be seen, this did not sit well Hellwig as the mutual, professional rivalry between the two was at its zenith.
+As will be seen, this did not sit well with Hellwig as the mutual, professional rivalry between the two was at its zenith.

 In a court deposition that McMahon gave in April of 2009, he said it was his belief that the two men were jealous of each other.
 McMahon was accurate as seen by comparing various sources from Bollea and Hellwig on the subject of this period in time.
 The 2002 autobiography “Hollywood Hulk Hogan” features a section with Bollea discussing the decision to make Hellwig champion.
 Bollea acknowledges that he had grown tired during the seven-years of being WWF’s main attraction, and that his “attitude started to suck”.

-However, despite acknowledging he was in need of a break, he did not agree with giving Hellwig the title as he did not think Hellwig could carry the load.
+However, despite acknowledging he was in need of a break, he did not agree with giving Hellwig the title, believing could carry the load.
 In a telling passage, Bollea claims that handing Hellwig the title after the match was not scripted, rather he did it to “steal back everything he had gotten from me”.
-Of course, Hellwig had not stolen anything from Hogan, but it a reflection of the jealousy Bollea felt for his only true rival in terms of popularity.
+Of course, Hellwig had not stolen anything from Hogan, but it is a reflection of the jealousy Bollea felt for his only true rival in terms of popularity.
 Bollea concluded his reflection by writing, “It turned out I was right about the Ultimate Warrior.
 He couldn’t carry the load as heavyweight champion, not the way Hulk Hogan had.”

 Hellwig’s divorce was finalized on March 22nd, and two days later he participated in Wrestlemania VII.
-Hellwig participated in one of his most memorable matches that evening against Randy Poffo, better known as Macho Man Randy Savage.
+The event saw one of his most memorable matches against Randall Poffo, better known as Macho Man Randy Savage.
 However, main billing went to Hulk Hogan vs. Sgt.
 Slaughter, with Hogan reclaiming the title.
 Bollea was approaching thirty-eight-years old at the time, while Hellwig was not quite thirty-two.
 Both men had been chosen by McMahon to be the face of the company in their early thirties, but there was a stark difference in the amount of trust McMahon showed between them.
-Bollea’s first run as champion had lasted 1,474 days, just over four years, which is still the third longest ever.
+Bollea’s first run as champion had lasted 1,474 days, just over four years, which is still the third longest reign ever.
 He then held it for an additional 364 days before losing it to Hellwig at Wrestlemania VI.
 In contrast, Hellwig’s first, and only stretch as champion, lasted just short of ten months.
-The stark contrast in time between these title runs shows the difference in McMahon’s belief pertaining to the ability of the two performers to carry Titan Sports.
+The contrast in time between these title runs shows the difference in McMahon’s belief pertaining to the ability of the two performers to carry Titan Sports.

 Hellwig’s divorce showed an amicable split of the property, with Shari listed as the petitioner for divorce, and Hellwig the respondent.
 Both parties received land, vehicles, personal property, and cash in their sole possession.
-There was no prenuptial agreement as they had married in 1982 before any fame or riches had been foreseeable, thus a reasonable division of finances is plausible.
-No house is listed in the settlement, which will become important later in this story.
-Despite having made over $1.3 million the prior year, the divorce settlement, and likely natural debts most have, left Hellwig in need of money to purchase a new home.
-The available documentation does not indicate he was broke, rather he did not have the cash to purchase the new home he wanted in Arizona.
-Hellwig needed $550,000 to purchase the home he wanted, which likely included the purchase of land, at a time when the average home in Arizona cost approximately $110,000.
+There was no prenuptial agreement as they had married in 1982 before any fame or riches had been foreseeable, thus a reasonable division of finances was likely.
+No house is listed in the settlement, which is an important detail.
+Despite having made over $1.3 million the prior year, the divorce settlement, and likely natural debts most accrue, left Hellwig in need of money to purchase a new home.
+The available documentation does not indicate he was broke, rather he did not have the cash to purchase the new home he wanted in New Mexico.
+Hellwig needed $550,000 to purchase the home he wanted, which likely included the purchase of land, at a time when the average home in New Mexico cost approximately $110,000.
 To make this purchase he decided to borrow the money from Vince McMahon as opposed to taking a bank loan.